amiuhle/facebook-plus/README.markdown

 * Post your comment on Google+
 * Reload the page (this won't be necessary in future releases)
-* Click on the _Menu Button_ on the right of your post
+* Click on the _Menu_ Button to the right of your post
 * There should be a menu item named *Post to Facebook*
-* Click on it.
+* Click on it
-* A popup will open to share your post to Facebook
+* A popup _should_ open to share your post to Facebook

 ## Installation ##
 For now, you will have to download the project here on GitHub, extract it, and